 Have you ever wanted to slide down a giant toilet while wearing a hat that looks like a turd?
 Well, in Tokyo, now you can.
 It’s 10am in Tokyo and my friends and I are staring at a picture of a cartoon poo called ‘Britto’.
 According to the text beside him, “his yellow color is not the result of suntan, but because he is in good health.”
 This is only the beginning of what will most likely be the strangest few hours of […]

-Categories: Art Music & Culture, Bizarre/Unique, Tokyo Days • Tags: art, asia, bizarre, blog, exhibition, ikimasho, japan, justin egli, kawaii, kids, miraikan, National Museum of Emerging Science and Innovation, science, shit, surreal, toilet, Toilet!? - Human Waste & Earth's Future, tokyo, tokyo toilet museum, unchi, weird
+Categories: Art Music & Culture, Bizarre/Unique, Daily Life in Tokyo • Tags: art, asia, bizarre, blog, exhibition, ikimasho, japan, justin egli, kawaii, kids, miraikan, National Museum of Emerging Science and Innovation, science, shit, surreal, toilet, Toilet!? - Human Waste & Earth's Future, tokyo, tokyo toilet museum, unchi, weird

 David Lynch returns to Tokyo to showcase his most recent body of work.
 I’ve always been a huge David Lynch fan so I was happy to be asked to review his current exhibition here in Tokyo.
 A total of 22 of his recent works are now on show at the Tomio Koyoma Gallery in Shibuya, following past exhibitions in Tokyo in 2012 and 2013.
 You can read my full review for Tokyo Art Beat here, as well as check out some […]